ebidel/polymer-todomvc-codelab/README.md

         git clone git@github.com:Polymer/todomvc.git
         cd todomvc

-2. Follow the installation instructions in the [README](https://github.com/Polymer/todomvc/blob/master/README.md).
-These explain how to install Node and Bower to pull in the necessary dependencies.
+2. Run `bower update` to pull in the dependencies.
+If you don't have Node or Bower isntalled, follow the installation instructions in the [README](https://github.com/Polymer/todomvc/blob/master/README.md).
 3. Inside of the `todomvc` folder, clone this repository at "codelab":

         git clone git@github.com:ebidel/polymer-todomvc-codelab.git codelab